ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     - Policies: (default) AmazonEKSClusterPolicy, (default) AmazonEKSServicePolicy
     - Role Name: jupyter-eks
     - Trust Relationship: eks.amazonaws.com

+    This role can be shared among multple clusters in the same region.

 1. Create a VPC for the cluster